What is an FHA Loan?

 Employment – Do you have at least 2 years of steady employment history?
 Lenders like to see a steady source of income.

 Income – Steady work is great, but how much you make also plays a role.
-You need to make enough money to cover the bills.
+Your income is taken into consideration to calculate 4debt to income ratios for qualifying.

 Debt – How much debt do you have?
 What are your monthly bills going towards debt?
 A lender doesn’t want to see a large percentage of your income going towards other debts.